glitch64/python-projects/ECSI_FILEGEN/README.md

 1. Select a transaction date from the dropdown menu.
 2. Click the "Generate Tuition Stipend File" button.
 3. The generated tuition stipend file will be downloaded as ecsi_tuition_stipend_file.txt.

+makeservice.py = Python script to make the python program a windows service.

 Acknowledgements
 Built with Flask - a lightweight WSGI web application framework in Python.